 Therefore, contact centers need to be strategic with the virtual assistant tools they select and take a similar approach to evaluating human staffing.
 For example, before hiring a new employee, teams should have a clear understanding of the skill level and capabilities that they need to help the business thrive.
 Before selecting which AI virtual assistant to deploy, companies should identify the communication needs at hand.
 Is the contact center struggling to keep up with call volume?
 Are customers requesting more self-service options?
 Are current employees fielding customer questions that are actually on the website's FAQ page?
 Answering these types of questions will provide a clearer direction on what capabilities you need your IVA to be able to deliver.

 Lastly, when vetting quality options, it's wise to examine customer testimonials, review the available integrations, assess the solution’s ability to read human nuances, and request to test the solution in a sandbox environment.

-Mosaic Powers Virtual Assistant Customer Service
+Mosaicx Powers Virtual Assistant Customer Service

 Despite the misconceptions about AI virtual assistants, the technology offers the best of both worlds in meeting both company and end-customer needs.
 Virtual assistant software has improved in sophistication and is now a truly effective customer service tool.

 As consumer demand changes, businesses must change with it.
-Though change may be intimidating, AI virtual assistants like Mosaic help businesses make sure those changes create positive experiences for both businesses and their end users.
+Though change may be intimidating, AI virtual assistants like Mosaicx help businesses make sure those changes create positive experiences for both businesses and their end users.